 The Islamic Society aims to promote awareness about Islam, promote brotherhood and tolerance between Muslims and non-Muslims, organise activities (educational and recreational) which reflect the Islamic faith and teaching, and help to cater for the needs of Muslim students in the Campus environment.
 Activities include talks, ladies-only swimming lessons, Eid events, and videos.
 The Islamic Society is an SU Society.
 For entry to the Muslim Prayer room please go to the Library Reception for access details.
 The library reception is open 24/7.
 Please take your library card with you.

 Everyone is welcome to join the Jewish Society in Bath.
 We provide support to Jewish students studying in Bath and to help people learn more about the Jewish faith.
 You don't have to be Jewish to join!
 We meet up for religious festivals, conferences, lectures and the occasional drink.
 In fact if you have any ideas for activities then let us know.
 J. Soc is an SU Society.
-Rabbi Mendy Singer (email below) is the Jewish chaplain for the south west.
+Rabbi Mendy Singer (email above) is the Jewish chaplain for the south west.
 He'll be glad to hear from you.

 The Orthodox Students Society is a place where you can meet students from many different countries, who bring with them a deep cultural and spiritual heritage.
 The Society gives time and space to explore questions relating to the Orthodox Faith and an opportunity to pray and study our tradition together.
 The local Orthodox Church in Bath is the Parish Community of St. John of Kronstadt.